breimanntools/aaanalysis/README.rst

 Contributions
 =============

-We welcome bug reports, feature requests, code, or documentation updates.
+We welcome bug reports, feature requests, or updates on documentations and code.
 For details, refer to our `CONTRIBUTING.rst <https://github.com/breimanntools/aaanalysis/blob/master/CONTRIBUTING.rst>`_.
 Please email stephanbreimann@gmail.com for further questions or suggestions?